Lead generation through homepage optimization

 A new toggle feature was added globally to the header so users could go back and forth between two versions, one being made for accessibility and following contrast guidelines.

-(1) The carousel and segment layout is designed for text to live on one side and the central part of an image on the right side.
+The carousel layout was designed for text to live on one side and the central part of an image on the right side.
 The carousel content should be legible and clutter-free because motion adds complexity.

-(3) The feature block segments highlight different parts of the site, which acts as secondary navigation.
+The feature block highlights different parts of the site, which acts as secondary navigation.
 The images are expanded to the edge of the screen for more of a modern look and adds a slight update feel (rather than a considerable design effort).

 The images are configurable in the CMS and have a transparent gradient hardcoded; the background color (CSS) allows for the title, description, and call to action button (CTA) to be legible while reducing the image size.
 The CTAs are also softer with a 6px radius added to the corners, reducing the overall blockiness of the page.